Jobinhood/ScenarioStateBehatExtension/README.md

 ### Getting stuff from the store

-To get stuff from the store, you can do it manually or via the 'ScenarioStateAutoload' annotation.
+To get stuff from the store, you can do it manually or via the `ScenarioStateAutoload` annotation.

 #### 1. Manually